coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    This command is available in proof mode to give up the current proof and declare the initial goal as an axiom.

-.. cmd:: Abort {? {| All | @ident } }
+.. cmd:: Abort {?
+All }

-   Cancels the current proof development, switching back to the previous proof development, or to the Coq toplevel if no other proof was being edited.

-   :n:`@ident`
+   Aborts the current proof.
+If the current proof is a nested proof, the previous proof becomes current.
+If :n:`All` is given, all nested proofs are aborted.
-     Aborts editing the proof named :n:`@ident` for use when you have nested proofs.
-See also :flag:`Nested Proofs Allowed`.
+   See :flag:`Nested Proofs Allowed`.

    :n:`All`
      Aborts all current proofs.